buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 1 hour per level

 This spell transforms the caster or a willing subject into stone, along with any clothing or objects carried.
 The subject can see and perceive sounds and smells, but does not need to eat or breathe.
-The sense of touch is limited to sensations perceivable by the granitic substance of which the subject's body is composed.
+The sense of touch is limited to sensations perceivable by the granitic substance of which the subject' \*\*s body is composed.
 A chip is comparable to a simple scratch, but breaking an arm of the statue is equivalent to mutilation.
-The statue subject can return to normal state and become stone again as many times as desired during the spell's duration.
+The statue subject can return to normal state and become stone again as many times as desired during the spell' \*\*s duration.
 The statue has hardness 15 and double the Hit Points of the original creature.

 **For each Magic Critical Success** obtained in the Magic Check, you double the duration or affect another creature.